Preventing Home Closing Delays & How To Close On Time

 It is always an exciting and stressful time when buying a new home.

-- To ensure everything moves through the process smoothly in timely, it helps the buyer to be prepared
+- To ensure everything moves through the process smoothly in a timely, it helps the buyer to be prepared

 - If borrowers promptly respond to questions or requests for documentation by the loan officer, this helps clear any conditions placed by the underwriter quickly